justinchoi001/liferay-learn-0/commerce/user-guide/getting-started/introduction-to-liferay-commerce/README.md

 Managing product pricing is flexible through the use of [Price Lists](../../catalog/managing-price/price-lists/creating-a-price-list/README.md) and [Tiered Pricing](../../catalog/managing-price/price-lists/adding-tiered-pricing/README.md) - all of which can be tailored to meet unique customer needs.

-## Account Management and Purchasing Workflows
+## B2B Focused Account Management and Purchasing Workflow

 Liferay Commerce is optimized for business-to-business transactions with features designed to address B2B needs.
 [Accounts](../../customers/account-management/introduction-to-accounts/README.md), [Account Groups](../../customers/account-management/creating-a-new-account-group/README.md), and [Account Roles](../../customers/account-management/account-roles/README.md) work together to ensure that customer needs are met with tailored experiences, self-service, and purchasing workflows.